zonemaster/zonemaster/docs/specifications/Zone-TP/zone07.md

 ### Ordered description of steps to be taken to execute the test case

-1. Retrieve the SOA minimum value from the SOA record of the domain being tested.
+1. Retrieve the SOA MNAME value from the SOA record of the domain being tested.
-2. If the minimum value is larger than 86400 seconds (1 day), this test case fails.
+2. Query the A record of the host from MNAME.
-3. If the minimum value is lower than 300 seconds (5 minutes), this test case fails.
+3. If the answer to the query is a CNAME, this test case fails.

 ### Outcome(s)

-If the minimum value is larger than 86400 seconds or if the minimum value is lower than 300 seconds, this test case fails.
+If the SOA MNAME field is pointing to a CNAME, this test case fails.

 ### Special procedural requirements